mikependon/RepoDB/README.md

 Practically, RepoDb has supported all RDBMS data-providers.
 Developers has the freedom to write their own SQL statement and execute it against the database in one-go.
 The execution of the SQL statements limit only from the “Execute” methods the RepoDb has provided (ie: *ExecuteQuery*, *ExecuteNonQuery*, *ExecuteScalar*, *ExecuteReader* and *ExecuteQueryMultiple*).

-**Fully supported databases for fluent-methods**
+#### Fully supported databases for fluent-methods

 <img src="https://github.com/mikependon/RepoDb/blob/master/RepoDb.Wiki/Images/SqlServer.png?raw=true" height="96px" title="SqlServer" /> <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Wiki/Images/SQLite.png" height="96px" title="SqLite" /> <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Wiki/Images/MySql.png" height="96px" title="MySql" /> <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Wiki/Images/PostgreSql.png" height="96px" title="PostgreSql" />

 RepoDb has “fluent” methods in which the SQL Statements are automatically being constructed as part of the execution context.
 These methods are the most common operations being used by most developers.
 In this regards, RepoDb only fully supported the *SQL Server*, *SQLite*, *MySQL* and *PostgreSQL (soon)* data providers.

-The support is not limited to these mentioned RDBMS data-providers.
-RepoDb is highly extensible to easily support further RDBMS data-providers.
+#### Extensibility

+RepoDb is highly extensible and dynamic enough to further support other RDBMS data-providers.
+The developers only need to implement certain interfaces to make it work.
+There will be detailed documentation soon.
+For now, please contact the author for help.

 ## Community